martinsumner/leveled/docs/VOLUME.md

 ![](../test/volume/cluster_five/output/summary_leveled_5n_60t_i2_16KB_nosync.png "LevelEd")  |  ![](../test/volume/cluster_five/output/summary_bitcask_5n_60t_i2_16KB_nosync.png "LevelDB")

 Over the whole test, the bitcask-backed cluster achieves <b>16.48%</b> more throughput than leveled, but in the last hour this advantage is just <b>0.34%</b>.

+The results for bitcask look a bit weird and lumpy though, so perhaps there's something else going on here that's contributing to the gap closing.